 Ready-to-Work (RTW) is a training program that prepares individuals to meet the demands of current and future Alabama employers.
-RTW graduates who pass a final comprehensive examination earn an "Alabama Certified Worker Certificate" and an "Alabama Career Readiness Certificate."
-These certify that graduates possess proven work skills and abilities set by the Alabama Department of Postsecondary Education Division of Workforce Development in cooperation with the Alabama Industrial Development Training Institute (AIDT).
+RTW graduates who pass a series of assessments after the training earn an "Alabama Certified Worker Certificate" and an "Alabama Career Readiness Certificate."
+These certify that graduates possess proven work skills and abilities set by the Alabama Department of Post-secondary Education Division of Workforce Development in cooperation with the Alabama Industrial Development Training Institute (AIDT).